 When I’m happy with the composition, it’s ready to get felting!

 With any felt including silk or with a careful composition, I always cover it with a screen before wetting.
 I use discount bin window screen.
 It’s usually fiberglass but I prefer nylon if I can get it.
-I’ve never gotten slivers in my hands from this form of fiberglass, but I worry because of other forms that have gotten me good.
+I’ve never gotten slivers in my hands from this form of fiberglass, but I worry because I’ve been stabbed by the little fibers from other fiberglass sources.
 I use it for felting and for silk fusion projects.
 Window screen is heavy and durable, and presses the fibers right down to hold them in place while you get them thoroughly wet and soapy.
-Here’s an Amazon link to a nylon screen.

 After it has mashed down and is soaked through, I rub my hand across the surface, feeling for places with friction, and I add more soap to those spots.
 Soap changes the ph of the wool, allowing it to felt as well as lubricating the surface so it can be rubbed without displacing the fibers.

 For larger projects I add a step here before removing the window screen.
 I break out the power tools!
 (I am VERY careful to keep the motor from getting wet, and you should be, too, please!
 Electrocution is bad.)
-Here is the secret weapon which shortens agitation time drastically!
+The vibrating sander is the secret weapon which shortens agitation time drastically!

 Cover your screen with a generous amount of bubble wrap, bubble side down onto the mesh.
 Then use a finish sander (the vibrating kind and NOT the belt kind!) over the bubble wrap.

 Caution: As well as avoiding electrocution from using a power tool on a wet project, the bubble wrap keeps the velcro hooks that are often on the bottom of the sanding pad from hooking your fibers and pulling them out through the screen!
 Use bubble wrap between the sander and the screen and wet fiber!